-- a) Uncollateralized, - b) Collateralized with securities held by pledging financial institution, or c) Collateralized with securities held by the pledging financial institution's trust department or agent but not in the depositor government's name.
+- a) Uncollateralized, - b) Collateralized with securities held by pledging financial institution, or - c) Collateralized with securities held by the pledging financial institution's trust department or agent but not in the depositor government's name.

+As of June 30, 2024, the College's bank balances were approximately \$4,938,000.
+In addition, approximately \$4,438,000 were in excess of FDIC insurance, and were collateralized by security and custodial agreements.
 As of June 30, 2023, the College's bank balances were approximately \$5,529,000.
-In addition, approximately \$5,104,000, were in excess of FDIC insurance, and were collateralized by security and custodial agreements.
+In addition, approximately \$5,104,000 were in excess of FDIC insurance, and were collateralized by security and custodial agreements.

-Note 4 - Cash Held by State Treasurer
+Note 3 - Cash Held by State Treasurer

-Accounts payable and accrued salaries to be funded from state-appropriated funds totaled approximately \$1,186,000 at June 30, 2023.
+Accounts payable and accrued salaries to be funded from state-appropriated funds totaled approximately \$4,776,000 and \$1,186,000 at June 30, 2024 and 2023, respectively.
 The College has recorded an equivalent dollar amount of cash held by the State Treasurer for the benefit of the College, which was subsequently used for these liabilities.

-Note 5 - Investments
+Note 4 - Investments